IV EDITION | ON SITE | APPLICATION

 The seasonal school includes interactive face-to-face lectures led by pairs of lecturers, climate policy-making simulations and interdisciplinary workshops (also open to personalities from the world of communication, business and European institutions).

 Who should attend this Seasonal School?

-Undergraduate, postgraduate and PhD students from different backgrounds (e.g. management, economics, law, political science, engineering, life sciences) who are interested in understanding how to manage the transition process towards the circular economy paradigm.
+Undergraduate, postgraduate and PhD students from different backgrounds (e.g. philosophy, law, political science, life sciences, engineering, economics, management, communication, development studies) who are interested in understanding risks, solutions and opportunities of climate change mitigation.

 Coordinator and key teaching staff